getgrit/stdlib/.grit/patterns/universal/ai/_ai_generate.md

 language js

 `console.log($msg)` where {
-  $level = ai_generate(`Based on this log message: $msg, generate a new log level of either "info", "warn", or "error" with only one word`), } => `logger.level("$level", $msg)`
+	$level = ai_generate(`Based on this log message: $msg, generate a new log level of either "info", "warn", or "error" with only one word`)
+} => `logger.level("$level", $msg)`
 ```